Bula (horse): Death

 Although it seemed hopeful that Bula would recover from his injury, over the next two months his condition worsened until his whole leg was nearly paralysed.
 He was put down in May.

 Bula won 34 races over hurdles and fences and earned £69,672 over eight seasons of racing.

 Upon the announcement of his death, Cheltenham Racecourse announced that they had renamed the Cheltenham Trial Hurdle the Bula Hurdle in honour of the dual champion.
 Besides its namesake, the race has been won by the likes of Comedy Of Errors, Birds Nest, Sea Pigeon and Rooster Booster, and continues to be a key race for two-mile hurdlers.

 Assessment

-In their book A Century of Champions, John Randall and Tony Morris rated Bula the sixth-best hurdler at 177, 5 lbs behind the highest rated hurdler, Night Nurse.
+In their book A Century of Champions, John Randall and Tony Morris rated Bula the sixth-best hurdler ever at 177, 5 lbs behind the highest rated hurdler, Night Nurse.
 Persian War, Monksfield, Comedy of Errors and Istabraq were the only other hurdlers rated higher.
+Timeform list the horse in their top ten of all time.